nkkko/Mailbluster2Listmonk/README.md

 ## Overview

-The `Mailbluster2Listmonk` project is a powerful script designed to consolidate multiple CSV files from Mailbluster, filter critical information, clean data, and prepare it for import into Listmonk.
+The `Mailbluster2Listmonk` project is a powerful script designed to consolidate multiple CSV files from Mailbluster, filter critical information, clean data, and prepare it for import into [Listmonk](https://github.com/knadh/listmonk).

+Listmonk is a high performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
+Single binary app.

 This script not only merges and filters data but also provides options to split the resulting file into multiple chunks, ensuring manageability and ease of use.

 ## Features